cicyfan/cs-gy-6613-spring-2020/content/docs/lectures/dnn/backprop-dnn/_index.md

 During the lecture we will go through an NN example on the whiteboard that will use these gate gradients for the estimation of the gradient of the loss with respect to its parameters using backpropagation.

 ## Backprop behavior during training
-As documented [here](https://medium.com/@karpathy/yes-you-should-understand-backprop-e2f06eab496b) and in Garon's textbook, you also need to be watchful of the effects of the various non-linear gates on the gradient flow.
+As documented [here](https://medium.com/@karpathy/yes-you-should-understand-backprop-e2f06eab496b) and in Geron's textbook, you also need to be watchful of the effects of the various non-linear gates on the gradient flow.

 For **sigmoid gate**, if you are sloppy with the weight initialization or data preprocessing these non-linearities can “saturate” and entirely stop learning — your training loss will be flat and refuse to go down.
 If your weight matrix W is initialized too large, the output of the matrix multiply could have a very large range (e.g. numbers between -400 and 400), which will make all outputs in the vector z almost binary: either 1 or 0.
 But if that is the case, $z*(1-z)$, which is **local** gradient of the sigmoid non-linearity, will in both cases become zero (“vanish”), making the gradient for both x and W be zero.
 The rest of the backward pass will come out all zero from this point on due to multiplication in the chain rule.